dwallace-web/dwallace-web/README.md

 # Hello, I'm Dave! :wave:

-:computer: The main languaes I program with are javascript, python and sql.
+:computer: The main languages I program with are javascript, python and sql.
 I use a few frameworks in these languages like NodeJS, React, Jupyter, Typescript, etc.

 :chart_with_upwards_trend:	Growth Mindset - I enjoy staying fit through HIIT workouts and strength training.